-- b.
-If the Applicant has a binding commitment to transfer the land to the Owner or Applicant then the Applicant must submit a copy of the executed commitment.
+- a.
+To establish Site Control for threshold requirements, the Applicant must submit the following to ADOH: - i.
+A "Title Commitment" for the property dated within 60 calendar days of the date of the Application by a title insurer licensed in Arizona.
+The title commitment must not include any conditions or requirements materially and substantially adverse to the feasibility of the Project. - ii.
+If the Applicant has a binding commitment to transfer control or ownership of the land to the Owner or Applicant then the Applicant must submit a copy of the executed commitment.
 The only contingency to a binding commitment may be a condition of receipt of tax credits.
-No other conditions will be accepted. - c.
-An Applicant or Owner who holds fee title to the property must provide a copy of the recorded deed listing the Applicant or Owner as the grantee and a settlement statement prepared by the title company evidencing the purchase of the property. - d.
-If the Applicant has entered into a lease agreement, the lease agreement must be submitted and the term must be a minimum of 30 years. - e.
-If a purchase contract, lease option, or purchase option is submitted, a copy of the agreement must be submitted and the relative agreement must provide for either a closing date or an initial term lasting until the period ending no less than 180 days after the Deadline Date for submittal of the Application. - f.
-For Projects that are located on government or Tribal lands, Applicant must establish legal control of the property by submitting: i) an agreement between the Project Owner and the Tribe to enter into a lease of specific real property for a term at least equal to the duration of the LURA, ii) a purchase contract, or iii) a purchase option and a resolution of a Tribe or Local Government authorizing the Tribe or Local Government to enter into the agreement.
-For Tribal leases only, ADOH may consider the length of the lease to be the original term of the lease plus the term of any option to renew, provided that the option to renew is held solely by the Applicant. - g.
+No other conditions will be accepted. - iii.
+An Applicant or Owner who holds fee title to the property must provide a copy of the recorded deed listing the Applicant or Owner as the grantee and a final settlement statement prepared by the title company evidencing the purchase of the property.
+Estimated settlement statements will not be accepted. - iv.
+If the Applicant has entered into a lease agreement, the lease agreement must be submitted and the term must be a minimum of 30 years. - v.
+If a purchase contract, lease option, or purchase option is submitted, a copy of the agreement must be submitted and the relative agreement must provide for either a closing date or an initial term lasting until the period ending no less than 180 days after the Deadline Date for submittal of the Application. - vi.
+For Projects that are located on government or Tribal lands, Applicant must establish legal control of the property by submitting: i) an agreement between the Project Owner and the Tribe to enter into a lease of specific real property for a term at least equal to the duration of the LURA, ii) a purchase contract, or iii) a purchase option and a resolution of a Tribe or Local Government authorizing the Tribe or Local Government to enter into the submitted agreement.
+For Tribal leases only, ADOH may consider the length of the lease to be the original term of the lease plus the term of any option to renew, provided that the option to renew is held solely by the Applicant. - vii.
 In cases requiring the use of powers of eminent domain by the Local Government, the Applicant must enclose evidence that a condemnation lawsuit has been filed for the specific parcels or real property upon which the Project may be situated together with the court's order of possession.
 Applicant must also include a resolution for the Local Government action on such condemnation.